dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 ```

 The `CreateInput` method will use the surface, obtain its platform data (i.e. by using something like `IGlfwPlatformData`), and then feed that into `InputBackend.Create`.
 The returned `InputContext` will be configured to have the returned `IInputBackend` as a backend.
 This method will also appropriately bind the `ISurface.Update` callback:
-- The `IInputBackend.Activated` event will be bound such that the `IInputBackend.Update` method is configured to run in the `ISurface.Update` callback.
+- The `IInputBackend.Update` method is configured to run in the `ISurface.Update` callback.
-- The `IInputBackend.Deactivated` event will be bound such that the `IInputBackend.Update` is unbound from `ISurface.Update`.
+- The `IInputBackend.Disposing` event will be bound such that the `IInputBackend.Update` method is unbound from `ISurface.Update` event callback.
-- These delegates must be called by the reference implementation in its `IInputBackend.Activate` and `IInputBackend.Deactivate` methods (respectively)
+- Once a `IInputBackend` is `Add`ed to an `InputContext`, the `InputContext` takes full ownership of the `IInputBackend` and, as a result, will `Dispose` the `IInputBackend` when it is `Remove`d or the context itself is `Dispose`d.
-- The `IInputBackend.Activate` and `IInputBackend.Deactivate` methods must be called by the `InputContext.Add` and `InputContext.Remove` methods (respectively)
+    - This essentially means that you can count on `Disposing` being fired as an indicator that the `IInputBackend` will never be relevant again.

 The API surface for this is defined later in the Proposed API section.